Weather

 Squeeze in a desert tour (including a camel ride and camping in the desert) at the tail end of spring, and be sure to bring sunscreen and plenty of water.

 Don't miss the harvest in the Valley of Roses.
-There's a big festival this month that brings plenty of tourists to the region—see below for more information—but apart from that, it's a relatively quiet (and fragrant) place in spring.
+There's a big festival this month that brings plenty of sightseers to the region—see below for more information—but apart from that, it's a relatively quiet (and fragrant) place in spring.

-Festival of Roses — In the aptly named Valley of Roses, the town of El Kelaa M’Gouna hosts this lively celebration coinciding with the harvest of Damascus rosebuds, the basis for rose water.
+Festival of Roses, Kelâat M'Gouna.
+In the aptly named Valley of Roses, Kelâat M'Gouna hosts this lively celebration coinciding with the harvest of Damascus rosebuds, the basis for rose water.
 Expect Berber dancers, traditional food, and, of course, plenty of rose-related products to buy.
 Check ahead for specific dates and times, as these vary every year.

 Traveling to Morocco in May?
-Check out these great itineraries.
+Check out these great itineraries

 More Helpful Information